Tiger FM

 Speaking in Kampala yesterday, analyst Joel Ahinda noted that the culture of making exaggerated or outright false pledges has become common among politicians, yet it ultimately erodes public trust.

-“In Uganda, we have a challenge that politicians over make lies,” Ahinda said.
-“It is not bad wishing to do something for your people, but if whatever you speak when canvassing for votes is lies, then you are doing a disservice to yourself.
-Uganda is not ending in 2026 or 2031.
-It will continue until when Jesus Christ returns.
-So our leaders should not over stretch.
+“In Uganda, we have a challenge where politicians overstate promises,” Ahinda said.
+“It is not wrong to want to do something for your people, but if what you say when canvassing for votes is untrue, then you are doing a disservice to yourself.
+Uganda will not end in 2026 or 2031.
+It will continue until the return of Jesus Christ.
+Leaders should not overstretch themselves.
 Let them focus on what is within their ability.”

-Ahinda added that there have been cases where leaders are openly embarrassed by the public after failing to fulfill promises made in previous campaigns.
+Ahinda added that there have been cases where leaders are openly embarrassed by the public after failing to fulfil promises made in previous campaigns.

-Meanwhile, National Resistance Movement (NRM) presidential flag bearer Yoweri Museveni has concluded his Kigezi sub region campaign trail.
-While addressing supporters in Kabale on Tuesday, Museveni emphasized wealth creation and job opportunities, urging voters to again entrust the NRM with leadership so that all Ugandans can fully join the money economy.
+Meanwhile, National Resistance Movement (NRM) presidential flag bearer Yoweri Museveni has concluded his Kigezi sub-region campaign trail.
+While addressing supporters in Kabale on Tuesday, Museveni emphasised wealth creation and job opportunities, urging voters to once again entrust the NRM with leadership so that all Ugandans can fully participate in the money economy.

-In Kanungu yesterday, Museveni held a massive rally at Gwere Playground where he unveiled a new loan scheme targeting large scale farmers growing tea, cocoa and coffee.
-He said the initiative will enable farmers to access fertilizers and pay back the funds through their SACCOs after selling their produce.
+In Kanungu yesterday, Museveni held a massive rally at Gwere Playground, where he unveiled a new loan scheme targeting large-scale farmers growing tea, cocoa, and coffee.
+He said the initiative will enable farmers to access fertilisers and repay the funds through their SACCOs after selling their produce.

-“What we are going to do is provide a loan scheme for tea farmers to buy fertilizers,” Museveni said.
-“This will be for large scale farmers, those growing especially tea, cocoa and coffee.”
+“What we are going to do is provide a loan scheme for tea farmers to buy fertilisers,” Museveni said.
+“This will be for large-scale farmers, particularly those growing tea, cocoa, and coffee.”

-Other presidential candidates including Nandala Mafabi, Gen Mugisha Muntu, Mubarak Munyagwa, Kasibante Robert and Joseph Mabirizi have also expressed confidence in their ability to transform Uganda if given the mandate.
-Their pledges range from revitalizing cooperative unions to boosting the tourism sector.
+Other presidential candidates, including Nandala Mafabi, Gen Mugisha Muntu, Mubarak Munyagwa, Kasibante Robert, and Joseph Mabirizi, have also expressed confidence in their ability to transform Uganda if given the mandate.
+Their pledges range from revitalising cooperative unions to boosting the tourism sector.